-Checklist Items In the Navigation pane, click Getting Started.
+Checklist Items 1.
+In the Navigation pane, click Getting Started.
 2. In the Getting Started pane, click Create Process to launch the Process Creation Wizard.
 3. Complete the Process Creation Wizard.
 If you want to open the Workflow Designer automatically upon finishing the wizard, on the Process Properties tab, select the Open Workflow Designer check box.
 5. Click Finish to save the process and launch the Workflow Designer.
-Configure the activities for the workflow.
-For step-by-step examples of configuring activities, see Section 4.8, "Workflow Examples," on page 56.
+6. Configure the activities for the workflow.
+For step-by-step examples of configuring activities, see Workflow Examples.
 Configure the connectors.
-For more information about configuring connectors, see Section 4.5, "Understanding Workflow Connectors," on page 50.
+For more information about configuring connectors, see Understanding Workflow Connectors.
 8. Validate the workflow.
-For more information about validating a workflow, see Section 4.11, "Validating a Workflow," on page 80.
-When you are ready to use the process, put the workflow revision into your production environment.
-For more information, see Section 4.14.1, "Putting a Workflow Revision into Production," on page 82.
+For more information about validating a workflow, see Validating a Workflow.
+9. When you are ready to use the process, put the workflow revision into your production environment.
+For more information, see Putting a Workflow Revision into Production.